Home

 Far East Ginseng Herbs and Tea

 Far East Ginseng is a Chinese herb store on the northeast corner of 14 Mile and Dequindre (is that Warren or Sterling Heights?).
 They've got lots of Chinese herbs available, but if you're gonna go in looking for something in particular, you'd best know at least the Latin and ideally the Chinese name for it.
-If you're looking for raspberry leaves or burdock root, you're better off going to Nature's Products, but if you suddenly discover you're on you last zi wan root, this is probably the place to go.
+If you're looking for raspberry leaves or burdock root, you're better off going to Nature's Products, but if you suddenly discover you're on your last zi wan root, this is probably the place to go.
 The "shopping" part of the website, by the way, in no way represents what they have in the way of bulk herbs or what the store is like.
 It's worth a visit.

 Deanne Bednar's Strawbale Studio

-Deanne Bednar is a dear friend and wowie-zowie, what a cool, cool building she's created.
+Deanne Bednar is a dear friend and wowie-zowie, what a cool, cool things she creates.
 If you live within driving distance, you've simply got to check this out... it's literally like walking into a fairytale cottage.
 Plus, you'll get to spend some time hanging out with Deanne, which will leave you wondering whether she just isn't the fairy in the fairytale...
+Deanne teaches about all sorts of natural building techniques, from making cob to waddle & dob to thatching roofs.

 Herb Sites...